drhelius/grpc-demo/README.md

 Once you have defined your proto files you will use the `protoc` protocol buffer compiler to generate service interface code and stubs in your chosen language.

-In the Git proto repository there is a simple script to compile all the proto files:
+In the Git proto repository there is a [`build.sh`](https://github.com/drhelius/grpc-demo-proto/blob/master/build.sh) script to compile all the proto files:

 ```shell
 GOOGLE_APIS=${GOPATH}/src/github.com/grpc-ecosystem/grpc-gateway/third_party/googleapis